 RF based Automatic AP Load Balancing

-When this feature is enabled, it forms AP clusters based on the RSSI received from AP neighbor reports.
-These clusters or neighborhoods are further split into sub-neighborhoods and smaller areas.
-The resulting groups of APs are then distributed evenly across the WNCd processes.
-The AP load balancing takes effect only after a controller reboot or through an AP CAPWAP reset triggered by the ap neighborhood load-balance apply command.
-When the RF based Automatic AP Load Balancing feature is active, it overrides other site tag-based load balancing.
+When you enable this feature, it forms AP clusters based on RSSI values from AP neighbor reports.
+The clusters are divided into sub-neighborhoods and smaller areas, which are then distributed evenly across WNCd processes.
+AP load balancing becomes active after you reboot the controller or perform an AP CAPWAP reset using the ap neighborhood load-balance apply command.
+When active, RF based Automatic AP Load Balancing overrides site tag-based load balancing.

 • Cisco Catalyst 9800-80 Wireless Controller